-In 480 BC, on the brilliant, sunburned coast of the Mediterranean, a small unit of battle-wearied phalanx picked up arms for the last time.
+In 480 BC, along the sunburned coast of the Mediterranean, a small unit of battle-wearied phalanx picked up their weapons and armor…for the last time.

 After 6 grueling days of battle, only 300 men remained.

-On the morning of the seventh day, this group – bloodied, broken and even weaponless in some cases – reformed their ranks and prepared for the impending enemy assault.
+On the morning of the seventh day, this group – bloodied, broken and, in some cases, weaponless – formed their ranks and prepared for the impending enemy assault.

-One thing was certain: no one would survive this day.
+One thing was certain: no one would survive the day.

 On the seventh day, this group would be surrounded and massacred.

 So why stay?

 Why continue fighting?

 What could possess someone to stand and die when survival is an option?